hydephp/develop/docs/getting-started/architecture-concepts.md

 In this quick reference, we'll briefly go over some terminology and concepts used in HydePHP.
 This will help you understand the documentation and codebase better, as well as helping you know what to search for when you need help.

+### HydePHP

+HydePHP is a static site generator written in PHP, designed to make it easy for developers to build fast and secure websites.
+It uses a simple directory structure and templating system to generate static websites from content files, and can be easily extended using PHP libraries and packages.

 ### Laravel

 Laravel is the PHP framework that HydePHP is built on top of.
 We use a specialized version called Laravel Zero,